Asmilex/qmk_firmware/readme.md

 This is a keyboard firmware based on the [tmk\_keyboard firmware](https://github.com/tmk/tmk_keyboard) with some useful features for Atmel AVR and ARM controllers, and more specifically, the [OLKB product line](https://olkb.com), the [ErgoDox EZ](https://ergodox-ez.com) keyboard, and the [Clueboard product line](https://clueboard.co).

+## The Jadefox

+This fork adds support to the *YMDK YD68 MiniUSB* version (named this way in case the pinout is different).
+It can be found at [keyboards/YM68_MiniUSB](./keyboards/YM68_MiniUSB).
+For more information, please refer to that folder.

 ## Documentation

 * [See the official documentation on docs.qmk.fm](https://docs.qmk.fm)